WLIP

-WLIP (1050 AM) is a commercial radio station in Kenosha, Wisconsin, serving parts of the Chicago and Milwaukee metropolitan areas, along the west shore of Lake Michigan.
-The station airs a talk radio format and is owned by Connoisseur Media, through licensee Alpha Media Licensee LLC.
-The studios are in the north end of the Gurnee Mills Mall in Gurnee, Illinois.
+WLIP (1050 AM) is a commercial radio station licensed to Kenosha, Wisconsin, United States, serving parts of the Chicago and Milwaukee metropolitan areas along the west shore of Lake Michigan.
+Owned by Connoisseur Media, WLIP features a talk and full-service format, with studios located in the north end of the Gurnee Mills Mall in Gurnee, Illinois.
+WLIP's transmitter, on land that formerly contained its studios, is sited off of Green Bay Road (Wisconsin Highway 31) in Pleasant Prairie.

-WLIP broadcasts with 250 watts, using a non-directional antenna.
-It is limited in its power because 1050 AM is a Mexican clear channel frequency and WLIP must avoid interference with Class A station XEG in Monterrey, as well as 50,000-watt CHUM in Toronto.
-WLIP's transmitter (on land which formerly contained its studios) is off Green Bay Road (Wisconsin Highway 31) in Pleasant Prairie.

-Programming

-WLIP on weekdays airs local talk shows in morning and afternoon drive time and some midday hours.
-Two nationally syndicated shows are heard, Markley, Van Camp and Robbins in early afternoons, and Coast to Coast AM with George Noory overnight.
-Weekends feature shows on money, health and the outdoors, some of which are brokered programming.
-There are also weekend oldies and Christian radio programs.
-Most hours begin with an update from Fox News Radio.

 History

 Early years

 At 8 a.m. on Sunday, May 18, 1947, WLIP signed on the air.
 The studios were originally in the Kenosha National Bank Building basement at 625 57th Street in downtown Kenosha.
 The station was licensed for daytime-only broadcasts at 250 watts.
 In 1982, WLIP built and opened its new studios at 8500 Green Bay Road.

 In 1962, the station launched an FM sister: 95.1 WLIP-FM, later known as WJZQ, and then WIIL.

 During the late 1950s and much of the 1960s, the AM station programmed a popular adult music format.
 However, the owner, Bill Lipman, did not allow for "Top 40 Hits" to be played.
 A weekend show with staffer Terry Havel was the only show featuring hit music.
 The station was required to sign off at sundown.

 As Kenosha was the home of American Motors (AMC), the station was a strong union operation, having on-air staff under AFTRA and engineers under IBEW representation, rare for a station in a mid-sized city such as Kenosha.
 Its program schedule served the "at work" audience at AMC and other large Kenosha factories.

 WLIP-FM offered separate programming during that time and carried an easy listening format.
 Bill Lipman's wife, Anne, was influential in the music choices of WLIP-FM, until 1975 when new management took over.